-However, it is certain that the Brexit vote has generated uncertainty about the future of European integration which creates challenges for FinTech start-ups and incumbent financial institutions (incumbents).
+However, it is certain that the Brexit vote and notice to leave has generated uncertainty about the future of European integration which creates challenges for FinTech start-ups and incumbent financial institutions (incumbents).
 There are now question marks over: (1) the UK's continued access to the single market and "passporting" rights; (2) access to top quality talent; and (3) access to investment for FinTech businesses to grow, which we consider in this article.

 Accessing the single market and passporting rights